cheretbe/notes/windows/powershell.md

 [enum]::GetValues([Microsoft.Win32.RegistryValueKind])
 $color = (Get-ItemProperty -Path "HKCU:\Control Panel\Desktop" -Name "ImageColor" -ErrorAction SilentlyContinue).ImageColor
 # Powershell 2.0 (Win7) has a bug: it returns DWORD values as int32, not uint32.
-I can cause an integer
+This can cause an integer
 # overflow for values like 0xC4FFFFFF
 # The workaround is to compare values as hex strings:
 $color.ToString("X") -eq (0xC4FFFFFF).ToString("X")